Edster1121/Cookbook/README.md

   <li>time required</li>
   <li>rating</li>
 </ul>.
-The cookbook class will be a list of recipes which people can look through to find the recipe they desire. </p>
+<p> The cookbook class will be a list of recipes which people can look through to find the
+recipe they desire. </p>

 People who cook at home are the main target audience.
 This will make it easier to store recipes and search for